1.3 — The First Commandment: Zero-Shot Mastery

 Nuance: Why Zero-Shot Fails

 Models often revert to "average" outputs because they lack a reference point for quality.
 By adding Role-Based Priming ("You are an elite engineer"), you shift the model's weights toward its highest-quality training data.
+This is akin to telling a human expert, "I need you to perform at your absolute best, leveraging all your experience."

 Practice Lab: The Decomposition Test